TMJ Treatment in Edmonton

 TMJ and Headaches

 TMJ stands for the temporomandibular joint.
 It is commonly known as the jaw joint.
 It’s the most complex joint in the human body.
-If it isn’t functioning properly, it can cause significant pain and discomfort.
+If it isn’t functioning properly, it can cause significant pain and discomfort - in some cases so much so that a person feels limited to eating soft food.
 This is due to its proximity to a number of large facial nerves.

 Should I Visit My Edmonton Dentist for Migraines?

 TMJ pain can manifest as severe headaches, which gets misdiagnosed as migraines.
-It can also cause facial, neck and shoulder pain, and sometimes even affect the ears.
-If you are suffering any of these additional pains, or are not responding to migraine treatments, it is worth getting a second opinion from your dentist.
+TMJ jaw pain is especially common, but it can also cause facial, neck and shoulder pain, and sometimes even affect the ears.

 What Causes TMJ & Headaches?